Skip To Main Content

-MIT has achieved remarkable athletics and academic success under Dr. Grant's leadership, winning NCAA National Championships in Men's (2022) and Women's (2024) Cross Country and in Men's Outdoor Track & Field (2023).
-The men's cross country title in 2022 was the first NCAA team title in MIT history.
-Most recently, MIT finished seventh in the final LEARFIELD Directors' Cup standings for the 2023-24 academic year, marking the ninth time the Engineers finished in the top-10.
-MIT captured the NEWMAC Women's Presidents Cup for the ninth straight season and 10th overall in 2023-24, while winning 11 NEWMAC Championships, earning five top-10 NCAA finishes and a single-season record 143 All-American honors.
+MIT has achieved remarkable success under Dr. Grant's leadership, winning six NCAA team national championships.
+Most recently, MIT finished sixth in the final LEARFIELD Directors' Cup standings for the 2024-25 academic year, marking the tenth time the Engineers finished in the top-10.
+MIT captured the NEWMAC Women's Presidents Cup for the tenth straight season and 11th time overall in 2024-25,

-Upon his arrival at MIT, Grant guiding the department through a global pandemic.
+Upon his arrival at MIT, Grant guiding the department through the global pandemic.
 He has since been instrumental in negotiating an exciting re-branding effort which included the transition of the team uniforms and other apparel to Nike, as he worked in conjunction with BSN as the official apparel provider, in addition to increasing fundraising efforts with a record-breaking year for annual gifts in 2022.
 Grant has overseen several key initiatives, including a successful re-branding effort, a record-breaking fundraising campaign, and a $5 million renovation to the varsity athletics weight room.

 Grant came to MIT from MSU Denver, where he served as the director of athletics since July 2015.
 At MSU Denver, he oversaw 16 NCAA Division II teams, over 200 student-athletes and 50 coaches and staff members.
 During his five-year tenure, Grant focused on the student-athlete experience and aligning the mission of the athletic department with the overall mission of the institution and the Denver community.
 He also developed a three-year strategic plan for the department from 2017-20 titled, “Building Our Legacy: Continuous Pursuit of Excellence.”